Separate Ways (Worlds Apart): Music video

 It was reported that on the first day of shooting, there was a cold breeze coming off the Mississippi River next to the wharf.
 This made filming all the more difficult on the band and Perry, who was seen retreating to his camper to keep warm.
 This state of affairs was complicated by the presence of Perry's then-girlfriend, Sherrie Swafford, on the set.
 Not only had the band been told that they could not bring wives or girlfriends to the shoot, the other members hated Swafford and her effect on Perry, which created considerable tension.
 She was reportedly very jealous of the young woman in the video, local model Margaret Olmstead, and kept demanding Olmstead be taken out of it.
 "There was a big kicking and screaming session," Cain recalled later.
 "Sherrie was giving Steve a very bad time about that girl."
 Perry had also just gotten his hair cut short, which Cain found inexplicable since the singer's previous hairstyle had been "rockin'."

-"Here's a band at their commercial peak," says Adam Dubin, director of many well-received videos, "and some idiot decided to film them on a wharf and--here's the worst part--instead of giving them instruments, let them mime playing imaginary instruments.
+"Here's a band at their commercial peak," says Adam Dubin, director of many well-received videos, "and some idiot decided to film them on a wharf and—here's the worst part—instead of giving them instruments, let them mime playing imaginary instruments.
 The director should be shot.
 And the manager should be shot for allowing his band to be put in this position."

-A decade later, the video was heavily criticized on the MTV animated series Beavis and Butt-Head, with the titular characters, both voiced by Mike Judge, opining that the video "sucks" and was "horrible" and ridiculing Perry and Schon's fashion sense.
+A decade later, the video was lampooned on the MTV animated series Beavis and Butt-Head, with the titular characters, both voiced by Mike Judge, opining that the video "sucks" and was "horrible", and ridiculing Perry and Schon's fashion sense.
 This greatly upset Cain, since he felt Journey's videos had helped make MTV.
 He called the band's manager repeatedly to ask how they could stop the channel from reairing the segment.
 In 1999, MTV chose it as 13th on its list of the 25 Worst Videos of All Time.